CliMA/ClimateMachine.jl/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Request
-about: Requesting a new feature to be in CliMa
+about: Requesting a new feature to be in CLIMA
 ---

 <!--
-Thanks for requesting a feature for CliMa, the Climate Machine
+Thanks for requesting a feature for CLIMA, the Climate Machine

 Please fill in the information below